doubleloop-io/lastminute-fp-workshop/PITCHME.md

 ## before to jump on that...

 ---
-## What should we expect from a fp workshop?
+## What should we expect from a functional programming workshop?

 ---
 ## It's a bit like learning to program again